 1. If the area integral $\mathcal{A}_f(Y)$ is finite for every point $Y\in E$, then function $f$ is locally bounded in a neighborhood of $E$ and has a non-tangential boundary limit at almost every point in $E$.

 2. On the other hand, if for every boundary point $Y\in E$, $f$ is bounded in a cone $\Gamma (Y)$, then the area integral $ \mathcal{A}_f (Y) $ is finite for almost every $Y\in E$. \end{prop}

+An octonion-valued monogenic function is a vector-function, however, as the next theorem shows, in certain problems, the existence of the boundary limit of scalar component is equivalent to the simultaneous limits of the other components. \\

-\begin{theor} Under the same conditions as in Proposition 1, if $f_0$ has non-tangential limits at every point of the boundary set $E$, then all the functions $f_1,f_2, \ldots ,f_7$ have the non-tangential boundary limits at a.e. point of $E$.
+\begin{theor} Under the same assumptions as in Proposition 1, if its scalar component $f_0$ has non-tangential limits at every point of the boundary set $E$, then all the functions $f_1,f_2, \ldots ,f_7$ have the non-tangential boundary limits at a.e. point of $E$.

 Conversely, if all the functions $f_1,f_2, \ldots ,f_7$ have simultaneously the non-tangential boundary limits at every point of $E$, then $f_0$ has non-tangential limits at a.e. points of the boundary set $E$. \end{theor}